‘Warped, twisted and violent’ terrorist assassinated veteran MP, court told

 “It is a crime to which, we say, he has no defence.”

-Mr Little said the attack was “no spur-of-the-moment decision”, and said he bought the knife used to attack Sir David five years earlier.
+Mr Little said the attack was “no spur-of-the-moment decision”, and said Ali had bought the knife used to attack Sir David five years earlier.

 The prosecutor said: “He had for a number of years been determined to carry out an act of domestic terrorism.